anszu/react_chat/README.md

 ## Concept

-This chat is using custom React Hooks for API requests and React Context for state management.
-Please see [react_chat_redux](https://github.com/anszu/react_chat_redux) for a version using Redux.
+This chat is using custom React Hooks for API requests and React Context for state management, see [react_chat_redux](https://github.com/anszu/react_chat_redux) for a version using Redux.

 ![Concept](https://github.com/anszu/react_chat/blob/master/screenshots/concept.png)